+Brachial plexus injuries are often the result of trauma to the shoulder or upper arm, especially during a long or difficult delivery.
+Erb’s palsy affects the upper half of the brachial plexus and usually causes weakness or paralysis of the arm on the affected side.
 The prognosis for Erb’s palsy depends on where the injury took place and how severe it is.
-In most cases, Erb’s palsy clears up on its own with little or no treatment.
-In other cases, however, if the nerves in the upper brachial plexus are severely damaged, the affected arm may suffer from permanent weakness or permanent paralysis.
+In many cases, Erb’s palsy resolves on its own with little or no treatment.
+In other cases, however, if the nerves in the upper brachial plexus are severely damaged, the affected arm may suffer from permanent weakness or paralysis.

 Is Erb’s Palsy Permanent?